The Ultimate New Zealand Road Trip Planner!

 - Campervans – use your vehicle as accommodation

 - Campsites – camp in a tent or vehicle for free or up to NZ$15 per night in a public campsite

-- Holiday parks – a huge range of budget accommodation for camping to self-contained motel units
+- Holiday parks – a huge range of budget accommodations for camping to self-contained motel units

 - WWOOFing – otherwise known as working for accommodation for those with a work visa

-- House exchange – list you home on home exchange websites and stay in a New Zealand home for free.
+- House exchange – list your home on home exchange websites and stay in a New Zealand home for free.

 Or, Skip All These Steps…

 Just because you are travelling New Zealand independently, doesn’t mean you need to plan your road trip independently.
 Use the expertise of First Light Travel, a free online travel agent specialising in New Zealand and Australia.
 The 6-step process discussed above gets reduced to a 3-step process: